How to Make a Product in Vietnam

 The first step in making a product in Vietnam is the design phase.

 Use Design for Manufacturing (DFM) procedures to create all the technical documentation the manufacturer will need.
-This will include 2D and 3D CAD models and a bill of materials listing all the components and parts required for the product.
+This will generally include:

 Step 2: Build a Quotes Package